MamytPaxal/Karpenkov-and-Gricus/README.md

-created by Karpenkov and Gricus 131c
+created by Karpenkov and Gricus.
+Group: 131c